 The Pulley House was so cheap and so weird though, that Amy and I fell in love instantly.
 Over the last 5 years, we built a 3 story addition, completely renovated the existing side of the house, and put in some DIY touches like reclaimed wood features and a library ladder wall.
 We’re sad to have to leave this place behind but we’re proud of how it turned out.
 Here are a few before and after pictures to show just how much has changed since September 02, 2011.

 Because of the sloped lot, the house is set back pretty far from the road.
 That’s great for privacy, but with all the Wisteria and Ivy growing over the crumbling railroad tie retaining wall and unmaintained trees, you could barely see the house from the street.
 We worked with Southern Trillium in 2015 to build a block retaining wall and relandscape the entire front yard.
 Everything you see from the garage up as added on.
+Is It Time To Schedule A Roofing Inspection?
+Probably yes, as we do not want to end up doing costly renovation inside if something is wrong with the roof and we just do not notice it.

 Yes, there was indeed a unicycle sitting there between the mirror tile wall and broken fireplace.
 We always wanted the first floor to make a great first impression so that’s where we spent a lot of our DIY efforts.
 Amy’s dad came up to help us gut and rebuild the guest bathroom shortly after moving in so we’d have one that was fully-functional.
 We got the idea for the built-in cabinet with library ladder wall during our first (and only) showing.
 As a craft beer nerd, I also think it’s fun that all of the reclaimed wood that I used for projects around the house was cut from pallets I picked up at Monday Night Brewing.